 Like it or not, preservatives are a necessary part of the cosmetics industry.
 And for manufacturers of natural and organic beauty products, preservatives can be a real headache!

 In the same way many food items contain preservatives to prevent them from spoiling, personal care items and cosmetics that contain aqueous ingredients require preservatives to prevent the growth of micro-organisms such as bacteria and mould and to extend their shelf life.
 This includes lotions, creams and moisturisers.
-Cosmetics containing on oils, butters & waxes don’t necessarily need preservatives as microbes don’t grow there.
+Some cosmetics containing only oils, butters & waxes don’t necessarily need preservatives as microbes don’t grow there.

 Preservatives in cosmetics may be natural or synthetic (or a combination of both) and there are various pros and cons for both the natural and the synthetic variety.
 In general, synthetic preservatives provide a broad spectrum of protection against bacteria, usually at lower concentrations and at a lower cost to the manufacturer.
 The downside is that they are often petroleum based and have been shown to cause health issues.